Deep Learning

 While there are many kinds of activation functions in neural networks, the three main types of activation functions are linear, non-linear, and binary step.

-• What does ReLU stand for?
+• What does ReLU stands for?

 ReLU stands for Rectified Linear Unit.